 Having every prominent feature of all social media apps in one platform can be concerning for parents.
-We all know social media is not the safest place, especially for those under 13.
+We all know social media platforms are not the safest places, especially for those under 13.
 Harassment, bullying, pornographic content, predatory behavior, and hateful conduct are a few of these dangers.
 From here, we will focus on analyzing the risks of kids using Discord.

 No Age Verification System

 Officially, children should be how old to use Discord?
 There are several age ratings available for Discord:

 - Discord’s Terms of Service: It limits users’ minimum age requirement to 13 and above.